alecarini/compliance-to-WHO-guidelines-on-suicide-of-Italian-articles/README.md

 # Overview

-This project investigates how suicides among university students are portrayed in Italian media using computational linguistic methods.
+This project investigates how suicides are portrayed in Italian media using computational linguistic methods.
 Besides the analysis of lexical metrics, techniques like Named Entity Recognition (NER), TF-IDF, embeddings and cosine similarity evaluate the alignment of media articles with WHO guidelines for responsible reporting.

 # Repository Contents